Silvio

 Silvio’s relationship with Ileena is complicated in a way neither of them chose.
 Ileena feels close to him because she is naturally affectionate and treats proximity as ordinary, sitting too near, leaning on him, touching his shoulder or wrist as if contact is just another kind of speech.
 To Silvio, that ease reads as power.
 Her lack of shyness feels like a quiet declaration of "I do what I want" made so casually she does not even realize she is saying it, and his mind translates that into the old rules of masters and slaves.
 Her touches scrape against old instincts that mistake attention for possession.
 He tenses, his eyes drop, he goes quiet, and Ileena does not connect any of it to fear.
 In her mind she is being kind, so she offers more of the very thing that makes him retreat.

 Pelonias taught him to read, which was a very big emotional step for him, as slaves are not taught to read in Amazireth.
-To him, it became a mark of freedom, for which he is very greatful.
+To him, it became a mark of freedom, for which he is very grateful.

 He is broadly liked.
 His awkwardness reads as harmless, his work saves lives and his refusal to brag makes him easy to root for.
 The ship has many loud personalities.
 Silvio gives it a soft center.